bbauska/UC-Davis-JS-Basics/readme.md

 </p>

 In part one, you created the HTML and the CSS, and you should have a page that looks like this.
-If you don\'t, please go back and make sure you go through everything to make sure that you get a page that looks like this before you start and you\'ve got all the elements in there correctly, everything spelled right.
+If you don&apos;t, please go back and make sure you go through everything to make sure that you get a page that looks like this before you start and you&apos;ve got all the elements in there correctly, everything spelled right.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->